+Transcripts

-Transcripts Applicants must have official transcripts sent directly to the MBA office from every college or university they have attended.
+Applicants must have official transcripts sent directly to the MBA office from every college or university they have attended.
 Unofficial records or transcripts that have been issued to applicants cannot be accepted.

+Recommendations

-Recommendations Applicants are required to submit two letters of recommendation; recommendation forms are included in the application packet.
+Applicants are required to submit two letters of recommendation; the recommendation forms are included in the application packet.
 Recommendations should be obtained only from individuals qualified to evaluate an applicant's academic or on-the-job performance and attest to his or her ability to pursue a graduate degree.
 Suggested recommenders are employee supervisors or college professors.

+Language Competency

-Language Competency All international student applicants, whose native language is not English, must submit proof of English proficiency with their admission application.
+All international student applicants, whose native language is not English, must submit proof of English proficiency with their admission application.
 The most common way of demonstrating English proficiency is through taking a standardized exam.
-If the Test of English as a Foreign Language (TOEFL) is taken, a minimum score of 100 on the internet-based test or 600 on the paper-based test is required.
-Applicants taking the International English Language Testing System test (IELTS) must achieve a minimum score of 8.0.
+If the Test of English as a Foreign Language (TOEFL) is taken, a minimum score of 79 on the internet-based test, 213 on the computer based or 550 on the paper-based test is required.
+Applicants taking the International English Language Testing System test (IELTS) must achieve a minimum score of 6.5.
 If the applicant resides in the United States, a Michigan test score of 80 is required for admission consideration.